Moana Pozzi: Legacy

 Pozzi was a popular and beloved figure in Italy and made a name for herself outside of the pornography industry.
-Following her death, The New Yorker remarked on the country being in mourning as the result of her passing and the Archbishop of Naples gave a homily in her honor.
+Following her death, The New Yorker remarked on the country being in mourning as the result of her death and the Archbishop of Naples gave a homily in her honor.
 In fact, she considered herself Roman Catholic.
 During her lifetime, Pozzi supported LGBT rights, denounced the Mafia, and campaigned for legalization of sex work.
 Upon her death, she left much of her fortune to cancer research.
-Since she remains a well-known figure in Italy, the Walt Disney Company made the decision to release the animated film Moana as Oceania in Italy and changed the title character's name to Vaiana for that localization.
+Since she remains a well-known figure in Italy, it is believed that the Walt Disney Company made the decision to release the animated film Moana as Oceania in Italy and changed the title character's name to Vaiana for that localization.

 Pozzi inspired the main character of the 1999 film Guardami (Look at Me).

-In 2009 a miniseries based on her life was directed by Alfredo Peyretti and starred Violante Placido in the title role.
+The 2009 miniseries Moana, based on her life, was directed by Alfredo Peyretti and starred Violante Placido in the title role.

 In 2010 her former manager Riccardo Schicchi produced and directed I segreti di Moana (The Secrets of Moana), in which the title role was played by Vittoria Risi.

+Moana Pozzi was portrayed by Denise Capezza in the 2024 Italian film Diva Futura.